 - Silverline Polisher

 Old toothbrushes are great for getting in to those hard to reach places.
 They are also really handy for getting dirt and scraps out of the corners in the carpet areas.
 I have also found them to be useful for getting cat and dog hairs off the carpets.

 Being a member of the BMW Car Club is handy as they currently have a deal with Halfords to give 10% off in-store purchases.
 They have even included this discount on products that already have offers on them.
 This can mean picking up products quite cheaply.
-The current rewards voucher expires 30/09/2018 so I am waiting to see if this deal is renewed.

 Most of the tyre dressings I have tried in the past have been the spray on variety.
 These seems to last for a day or so and then fade away.
 Recently I have tried the Meguiars Endurance Tyre Gel.
 This goes on easily with a cloth or sponge and lasts a lot longer than the sprays.

 - Bucket of soapy water and a sponge used to clean the wheels.

 Some people use a brush to clean as far behind the front of the wheel as possible.
 I clean the wheels first so as to remove as much of the dirt from the wheels as possible, this helps to make sure that it does not get spread to other parts of the car and when we come to the next steps with the foaming, the foam can get to work on a cleaner wheel.

 - Snow foam the car.
 Start with the roof and work your way down.
 If using a pressure washer, avoid using it on the tyres.
 I have been informed by tyre people that this can cause issues on the tyre walls and you should avoid it.

 - Hand wash with shampoo and cleaning mit.
 Start with the roof and work your way down.